jkeohan/rctr-2-14-22/w05d09/intro-to-useContent.md

 <hr> -->

 #### Colocation
+Where should state live?
 There are a lot of ways to answer this question but the best approach is to place state in the Component that need to make use of it,  which is also known as **Colocation**.
 Kent C. Dodds put together a great article called [State Colocation Will Make Your React App Faster](https://kentcdodds.com/blog/state-colocation-will-make-your-react-app-faster).

 If we take a look at our **Shopping Cart** assignment we can see that it makes more sense to place state in both the App and Form Components.